What a Trump presidency means for millions of migrants and their families in the US

 He has also announced an intention to expand the grounds for denaturalization – stripping a large number of Americans of their citizenship.
 This was met with significant opposition in Trump’s first term.

-Trump has now consolidated his control over the Republican party, and has a strong Republican majority in the Supreme Court and the likely control of both legislative chambers.
+Trump has now consolidated his control over the Republican party, and has a strong Republican majority in the Supreme Court.
 This has strengthened his ability to build on the unfinished anti-immigration business of his first term.

 Doing so risks permanently destabilizing communities that fuel significant sectors of the US economy – and of course, straining family and social ties.
 His plans for deportation, the potential rollback of birthright citizenship and plans for denaturalization promise not just a legal battle, but a fundamental question about the identity of the US itself.